czim/laravel-nestedupdater/README.md

 - create a new author named 'John' and linking it to comment #18,
 - create a new comment for the post and linking author #512 to it

-Any combination of nested creates and updates is supported.
+Any combination of nested creates and updates is supported; the nesting logic follows that of Eloquent relationships and is highly customizable.

 ## Install